LateGenXer/finance/rtp/README.md

   IHT.

 ## Known issues

-* When there are multiple optimal solutions the solution found is chosen somewhat arbitrarily, almost randomly.
-For example, when two pots are equal from a tax perspective, or when withdrawing money sooner or later makes no net difference.

 * Sometimes the balances go slightly negative due to rounding errors, causing the stacked area charts to get weird.